Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

-Doctors often treat invasive bladder cancer with surgery.
-But people who are not well enough for, or don't want to have, an operation to remove their bladder can have radiotherapy instead.
-But sometimes the cancer comes back in the bladder after radiotherapy and they may need more treatment.
+Doctors often treat invasive bladder cancer with surgery to remove the bladder (a cystectomy).
+But some people are not well enough to have, or don't want to have, this operation.
+They can often have radiotherapy instead.
+But sometimes the cancer comes back in the bladder after radiotherapy and they need more treatment.

-Doctors knew that having radiotherapy and chemotherapy at the same time helped people with some other types of cancer.
-So they wanted to find out if giving chemotherapy at the same time as radiotherapy would improve the treatment of bladder cancer.
+Doctors wanted to find out if giving chemotherapy at the same time as radiotherapy would improve the treatment for bladder cancer.
 This is sometimes called chemoradiotherapy or chemoradiation.
-The chemotherapy drugs used in this study were fluorouracil (5-FU) and mitomycin C.
+In this trial the doctors used the chemotherapy drugs fluorouracil (5-FU) and mitomycin C.

 When doctors give radiotherapy for invasive bladder cancer, they usually use the same dose for the whole of the bladder.
 But this can cause side effects.
 So they wanted to find out if targeting the highest dose of the radiotherapy to the cancer, and reducing the dose to the rest of the bladder, could reduce the side effects.
 The researchers call this modified radiotherapy.

-The aims of the trial were to find out
+The main aims of the trial were to find out:

-- If modified radiotherapy would reduce side effects without increasing the risk of cancer coming back in the bladder
+- if modified radiotherapy reduces side effects without increasing the risk of cancer coming back in the bladder

 Summary of results

-The trial team found that adding chemotherapy to radiotherapy can reduce the chance of cancer coming back in the bladder.
+The trial team found that giving chemotherapy and radiotherapy at the same time did help stop bladder cancer coming back.

-The trial recruited a total of 458 people who had invasive bladder cancer.
-The average age of everyone who took part was 73, and 4 out of 5 people taking part (81%) were men.
+A total of 458 people who had invasive bladder cancer took part in this trial.
 It looked at adding chemotherapy to radiotherapy, as well as 2 different ways of giving radiotherapy.
-People could choose to enter 1 or both parts of the trial.
+People could choose to enter one or both parts of the trial.

-For each part of the trial, people were put into treatment groups by a computer.
-This is called randomisation.
-Neither the patient, nor their doctor could decide which treatment they had.
+For each part of the trial, people were put into treatment groups at random.

 - 182 people had chemotherapy and radiotherapy